jakeclara/jakeclara.github.io/index.markdown

 ### Software Engineering Enhancement
 **Focus:**
-- Refactored a nearly single-file Dash application into a modular, production-style architecture using packages and Dash Pages.
+- Refactored a nearly single-file Dash application into a modular, production-style architecture using packages and Dash Pages
-- Applied separation of concerns by introducing clear boundaries between data models, business logic, and views.
+- Applied separation of concerns by introducing clear boundaries between data models, business logic, and views
-- Created reusable layout components and structured navigation, improving maintainability and UI consistency.
+- Created reusable layout components and structured navigation, improving maintainability and UI consistency
-- Established a scalable foundation for future enhancements, including structured data access, documentation, and secure configuration practices.
+- Established a scalable foundation for future enhancements, including structured data access, documentation, and secure configuration practices

 <details>
 <summary><strong>Click to read the full reflection narrative</strong></summary>